Tim Ryan (Ohio politician): Political views

 He has advocated a return to Bill Clintonian business-friendly policies minus NAFTA after the 2024 United States elections.
 He has defended and lobbied for the natural gas and cryptocurrency industry which are opposed by some Democrats, saying that natural gas has displaced coal in Ohio and employs unionized workers, and crypto has been helpful for small businesses, especially those in minority communities.
 He is strongly opposed to the $600 million in bonds for the Cleveland Browns stadium in Brook Park that Republicans added to the Ohio House budget, calling it "outrageous."

 Ryan is an advocate of economic protectionism, unionization, and steps to reduce income inequality.
 A critic of the North American Free Trade Agreement (NAFTA), he has criticized George W. Bush's and Barack Obama's trade policies.

 Ryan is a strong critic of student loan forgiveness and has said that it sends a "wrong message".

 Ryan has supported tougher measures against China and its ruling party.
 He has accused the nation of currency manipulation and outsourcing American manufacturing jobs.

 Ryan described himself as a pro-life Catholic when first running for Congress in 2002.
-By 2015, he had shifted his stance and became pro-choice, saying that his thinking had changed and argued, "no federal or state law banning abortion can honestly and fairly take into account the various circumstances that make each decision unique".
+By 2015, he had shifted his stance and became pro-choice, saying that his thinking had changed.
+He argued, "no federal or state law banning abortion can honestly and fairly take into account the various circumstances that make each decision unique".